nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

  **Note:** The lifeline for `FilterInterviewCommandParser` should not exceed the destroy marker X. This is a known limitation of PlantUML.</div>

+#### Design considerations:

+**Aspect: User command to use in filtering interviews:**

+* **Alternative 1 (current choice):** Separate command for filtering interviews
+    * Pros: Command has single responsibility of filtering interviews based on whether they haved passed or are upcoming.
+    * Pros: Easy to use for user, only has two inputs it can take.
+    * Cons: Harder to implement than adding to `find` command.
+    * Cons: User might be confused between `find` command for interviews and `filter_interview` command.

+* **Alternative 2:** Part of `find` command functionality
+    * Pros: Easy to implement
+    * Pros: Intuitive for user to use `find` command to find certain types of interviews (past or future)
+    * Cons: Breaks the single responsibility principle as it does not find a specific input for a prefix, but rather types of inputs.

 ### Find feature
 The ```find``` command is facilitated by creating a ```FindCommand``` depending on the given input.
 This command then updates the ```model``` accordingly.